 So when scouts discover the location of the ancient locket that can restore Winter’s magic, Meira decides to go after it herself.
 Finally, she’s scaling towers, fighting enemy soldiers, and serving her kingdom just as she’s always dreamed she would.
 But the mission doesn’t go as planned, and Meira soon finds herself thrust into a world of evil magic and dangerous politics – and ultimately comes to realize that her destiny is not, never has been, her own.

 I kept getting this book mixed up with Shatter Me so I stalled on reading it, but it’s like this glorious little whirlwind of a YA fantasy plot that made me eat every single word I’ve ever said against YA tropes.
 I loved them all.
 And I’m not even sure if it was ironically?
 I was just straight up entertained.

 Tropes in a nutshell: Meira is part of a group of outcasts trying to take back their kingdom of Winter & free their people from the evil kingdom of Spring (that sentence might sound cheesy but the worldbuilding is seriously so great).
-This orphan with super special magic gets to angst over whether she likes Mather, the only guy she’s ever known who’s remotely around her age, or Theron, the prince of the kingdom where Meira’s squad flees to.
+But before that happens, she gets to angst over whether she likes Mather, the only guy she’s ever known who’s remotely around her age, or Theron, the prince of the kingdom where Meira’s squad flees to.
 So obviously the guys have to take of their shirts and swordfight over her…

 I honestly didn’t mind this love triangle, either!
 I liked both Mather and Theron… I couldn’t get as strong of a sense of Theron but hopefully the next book clears that up.
-But right now everything’s grand.
+Right now everything’s grand.

-Sorry for all the gifs but this had to happen too:
+Sorry for all the gifs but this had to happen:

 Check out my Q&A with the author!